Welcome

 Consultation to date

-Since the beginning of this year, the Bloor Homes team, supported by specialist consultants, has discussed initial ideas for the Land at Littleham with the local community and its representatives.
+Since the beginning of 2025, the Bloor Homes team, supported by specialist consultants, has discussed ideas for the Land at Littleham with the local community and its representatives.

-We received feedback from a series of stakeholder roundtable discussions in February, a public exhibition in March and a site visit with East Devon District Council officers in April.
+We received feedback from a series of stakeholder roundtable discussions in February and public exhibitions in March and May 2025.
+A site visit was held with East Devon District Council officers in April 2025.

-We have also met twice with Exmouth Town Council, and also with local MP David Reed to explain our proposals and to listen to what they had to say.
+The team have met twice with Exmouth Town Council, and with local MP David Reed to explain our proposals and to listen to what they had to say.

 According to the Devon Home Choice Quarterly Monitoring Report, dated April 2025, there are 2,500 households – that’s more than 5,000 people – registered as in housing need in East Devon.